tomatoes-on-tomato-cage

 Cury top Virus will also cause tomato leaf curl.
 There is no cure for this disease, however, keeping insects away from your tomato plants is the best deterrent to keeping this virus from invading your plants.
 The Leafhopper is the most common insect.
 The virus infects other vegetable plants.
 Read more about this virus over at NMSU website.

 Blossom end rot.
 This is caused by not having enough calcium in the soil and is the most frequent problem.
 Usually, a deep brown almost black appearance on the bottom of the tomato.
 The cure is easy, incorporate some calcium into the soil.
 You can use crushed eggshells, and dolomite lime, as an organic substitute.
-There are foliar calcium sprays that do the job quickly and easier.
+There are foliar calcium sprays that do the job quickly and easily.
 I recommend Bonide Rot Stop spray.
+Ask for it at your local nursery.

 The top four things to remember